 Specimen of Reconciliation Statement of Cost and Financial Accounts

-Profit disclosed by a company’s cost accounts for the year was $50,000 whereas the net profit as disclosed by the financial accounts was $46,000.
-The following information is available:
+Profit disclosed by a company’s cost accounts for the year was $50,000, whereas the net profit disclosed by the financial accounts amounted to $46,000.
+According to the following information:

-(a).
-Overheads as per cost accounts were estimated at $55,555.
-The charge for the year shown by the financial accounts was $50,000
+- Estimations placed overheads as per cost accounts at $55,555, and the charge for the year shown by the financial accounts was $50,000

-(e).
-Share-transfer fees received during the year $445
+- Share transfer fees received during the year amounted to $445

 From the above, prepare a statement reconciling the figures shown by the cost and financial accounts.